sachkeeratb/Vulnerable-Website/README.md

   node server.js
 ```

-Now, you can access the website and start exploring.
+Now, you can access the website on the default of http://localhost:3000 and start exploring.